The 6 Best Lexus IS300 Performance Mods

 Catalytic Converters

 Both the headers and the Y-pipe house catalytic converters in the IS300.
 The biggest power gains come from deleting both of these cats because they are predominantly what causes the restriction.
-The caveat here is that deleting catalytic converters is illegal.
+The caveat here is that deleting catalytic converters is against emissions regulations.
 The alternative option is to get high-flow cats but these are more expensive and options are limited due to the age of these 2JZ-GE engines now.
 The power difference is probably about 3whp less for high flow catted options.

-3. 2JZ-GE Y-Pipe Mods
+3. Y-Pipe Upgrades

 The Y-pipe bolts directly up to the headers, connecting the headers to the cat-back portion of the exhaust.
 2JZ-GE headers combine into two pipes, each one housing three cylinders of exhaust gases.
 The y-pipe is called a y-pipe because it connects to the two header flanges and then combines into one single pipe where it then bolts to the cat-back exhaust.